The Veer Union

-The Veer Union is a Canadian rock band from Vancouver, British Columbia.
-They have released four studio albums, Time to Break the Spell (2006), Against the Grain (2009), Divide the Blackened Sky (2012), and an EP Life Support Part 1 (2013).
+The Veer Union is a Canadian Alternative Metal band from Vancouver, British Columbia.
+They have released multiple studio albums, Time to Break the Spell (2006), Against the Grain (2009), Divide the Blackened Sky (2012), and an EP Life Support Part 1 (2013).
 Their fourth studio album, Decade, was released on January 29, 2016.
-The fifth and sixth, Decade II:Rock & Acoustic and Decade III:Demos & Rarities were released on August 31, 2018, followed by Quarantine Collaborations on December 17, 2021, and recently by the EP Manifestations.
+The fifth and sixth, Decade II:Rock & Acoustic and Decade III:Demos & Rarities were released on August 31, 2018.
+Their seventh album Quarantine Collaborations was released on December 17, 2021, and on December 16, 2022, their eighth album release Manifestations.
+Their new album, with newest member, Glen Clarke, on bass guitar and scream vocals, called Reinvention will be released on their new record label, Arising Empire Records, on February 20, 2026.
+Their new single and video, My Empire, is available now at their website and YouTube channel.